About Your Marriage

 Joe loved country-western music.
 Both Joe and Aggie died and left their possessions to Cheryl.

-We sorted through Joe’s songs and found nearly 130 love songs, which we published in ebook and Kindle formats.
+We sorted through Joe’s songs and found nearly 130 love songs, which married couples can read to each other.

 What’s in This for You?